 Pope Silvester I (also spelt Sylvester) was the bishop of Rome in the fourth century AD.
 A contemporary of Constantine the Great, he served in his post during a very important era of Western Christianity.
 He was bishop at the First Council of Nicaea (although he did not actually attend in person), during which the Nicene Creed was formulated and adopted.
 In case you're not familiar with it, the Nicene Creed was a defining guide on mainstream Christianity, which had been adopted by the Roman Empire under Constantine.
 Silvester also oversaw the construction of the Basilica of St. John Lateran in Rome and the Old St. Peter’s Basilica in the Vatican.

-Pope Silvester was bestowed sainthood after his death, with his feast day being promulgated on the day of his death - December 31.
+Pope Silvester was bestowed sainthood posthumously, with his feast day being promulgated on the day of his death - December 31.
 When the Gregorian Calendar was introduced in 1582 to make up for the inaccuracies of the Julian calendar, the last day of the year was set on December 31, thereby making Saint Silvester’s Feast Day coincide with New Year’s Eve - from which we get the German word.

 Germany’s hairy and smoky nights

 While the above may explain why Germans refer to New Year’s Eve as Silvester, it does not explain why certain traditions are observed on this day - traditions like fireworks, lead pouring and, bizarrely, not doing the laundry.
 These traditions actually stem from Germanic tribes, who observed the twelve Rauhnächte or Rauchnächte: nights that, due to there being a 12-night difference between the solar and lunar year, fell out of time.
 These nights ran from midnight on December 25 to midnight on January 5.
 As you can probably guess from the dates, these Rauhnächte coincide with the 12 days of Christmas.